 One last thing: I’d mentioned that many people use Raise.com to buy discounted gift cards.
 If you’re new to Raise, you can take $5 off already discounted gift cards with a purchase of $25 or more for first time users.
 Just use code NEW5RAISEAF at checkout.
 (I wonder if Raise realizes what AF stands for!)

-Like Raise, Giftcards.com and GiftCardMall are both online marketplaces for buying gift cards at a discount.
-As far as selling gift cards and getting cash for gift cards you no longer want, Giftcards.com and GiftCardMall both work with Cardpool for those sales.
+Like Raise, Giftcards.com is an online marketplace for buying gift cards at a discount.
+As far as selling gift cards and getting cash for gift cards you no longer want, Giftcards.com can do that, too.

 When you can’t get cash for gift cards

 If you find it is impossible to get cash for gift cards you’re looking to sell, don’t lose hope.
 I have some additional tips of how you can make the most of those unwanted gift cards.
 In some instances you might still be able to make a little money from them but not in a way you might have expected.
 Here are three additional tips on what to do with unwanted gift cards.